April 14, 2026 – 5 min read

 What to Look For

 Not every platform delivers on its promises.
-These are the criteria that actually make a difference in practice:
+In practice, these criteria are what really make the difference:

-Microsoft 365 Integration.
-If your company relies on Outlook and Teams, your workplace tool needs to integrate natively with them.
-No separate login, no switching platforms—desk booking, room booking, and resource management right from Outlook.
-Tip: Have your IT team review security and data protection compliance beforehand.
+If your company relies on Outlook and Teams, your workplace tool must integrate natively with them—without requiring a separate login or causing any disruption.
+Desk booking, room reservations, and resource management should be possible directly from within Outlook.
+Tip: Have your IT team verify security and data protection compliance in advance.

-Sensor-based analytics—not just booking data.
-Booking data shows you intended usage.
-Sensor data shows you the reality.
-To make sound right-sizing decisions, you need both—ideally in a dashboard that you can incorporate directly into C-suite reporting.
+Booking data reflects intended usage, while sensor data reflects actual usage.
+To make informed right-sizing decisions, you need both—ideally in a dashboard that can be seamlessly integrated into C-suite reporting.

-Space efficiency and sustainability.
-Less space doesn’t just mean lower rental costs—it also leads to reduced energy consumption and lower CO₂ emissions.
+Less space doesn’t just mean lower rental costs—it also means reduced energy consumption and lower CO₂ emissions.
 Modern workplace management solutions also provide you with the data needed for sustainability reports and help you meet regulatory requirements (e.g., ESG reporting).

-Wayfinding & Navigation within the Building.
-Especially for large companies with multiple floors or locations, it is crucial to be able to quickly locate points of interest, colleagues, and resources.
+Especially in large companies with multiple floors or locations, it is crucial to be able to quickly locate points of interest, colleagues, and resources.
 Interactive maps and navigation features reduce search times and measurably increase satisfaction and productivity.

-Scalability and contract transparency.
 When you choose a workplace management solution, you’re entering into a medium- to long-term commitment with a provider.
-Make sure the contract terms are fair and that the solution remains a good fit—even as your company grows and evolves.
+Make sure the contract terms are fair and that the solution will still be a good fit for your company as it grows and evolves.

 Frequently asked questions